Refresh

 | Open streaming responses | No, terminated |

-If you call Refresh() while a streaming download is mid-flight, that stream dies.
+Calling Refresh() while a streaming download is in flight kills that stream.
 There's no graceful drain.
-Hold onto streaming responses and finish them before refreshing.
+Finish or close streaming responses before refreshing.

 The 0-RTT story

-Tickets stay in the cache, so the next handshake after Refresh() resumes from the previous TLS state.
-On TLS 1.3 that's a 0-RTT early-data path.
-On TLS 1.2 it's session-ID resumption (skips the cert roundtrip but doesn't ship request bytes early).
-The first request after a refresh is dramatically faster than the first request on a brand-new session.
+Tickets stay in the cache across the refresh, so the next handshake resumes from the previous TLS state.
+TLS 1.3 takes the 0-RTT early-data path; TLS 1.2 falls back to session-ID resumption, which skips the certificate roundtrip but doesn't ship request bytes early.
+Either way, the first request after a refresh is faster by a wide margin than the first request on a brand-new session.

-Most long-running scrapers should call Refresh() every few minutes.
-Real browsers do too.
-A connection that's been alive for hours is one of the cheaper signals an anti-bot stack can use against you.
+Long-running scrapers benefit from a Refresh() every few minutes.
+A connection that's been alive for hours is one of the cheaper signals an anti-bot stack can use against you, and the cost of refreshing is one resumed handshake.

 Code

-The shape's the same in every binding: send some requests, call Refresh(), send more.
+The shape is the same across every binding: send some requests, call Refresh(), send more.

 - Go